 Tenor-Bass Choir is a choral ensemble for Tenor, Baritone, and Bass voices.
 It provides students with the opportunity to perform choral music.
 This ensemble studies a variety of musical styles.
 Students will be expected to rehearse and perform using a moderate level of musicianship and will grow in their musical knowledge of sight-singing, solfege, vocal technique, choral singing, and music theory.
-Required evening concerts will be given throughout the year including fall, Holiday, spring, and possibly Large Group OMEA Adjudicated Event in March.
+Required evening concerts will be given throughout the year including fall, Holiday, spring, and an Adjudicated Event in quarter 3.
 Students will also have the opportunity to participate in OMEA Solo and Ensemble Adjudicated Events.